On Writing Reverse Bucket Lists and Remembering How Amazing You Are

-Sometimes, we fall short of our own expectations, or we see others who've far exceeded the expectations we set for ourselves.
-For a second, maybe longer, we can forget how awesome we are.
+Sometimes, we fall short of our own expectations, or we see others who've exceeded the expectations we set for ourselves.
+For a second or longer, we can forget how awesome we are.

 After reading about the concept of reverse bucket lists on Trek Tech, it occurred to me that I'm absolutely guilty of forgetting about past achievements.
 Living in the past is generally frowned upon, but creating a reverse bucket list can be an amazing way to remind yourself that despite what you haven't accomplished in life yet, there's a whole lot you have.
 It's not about bragging or tooting your own horn, it's about patting yourself on the back for achievements you're proud of.
 Whether it's climbing Everest or learning how to make sushi, we've all got things we've done that make us awesome.